security-force-monitor/research-handbook/source/units_identity.rst

 As different sources will spell a unit's name in different ways the Security Force Monitor works to create a single canonical version of a unit's name based on sources and standardized to match the overall structure of and reporting about the security forces:

     Example: ``Police Divisions`` are a class of police units in Nigeria.
 There are over 1000 units of this type nationwide.
 However, each individual ``Police Division`` may not have a citation for their formal name such as ``Lagos Police Division``, but only have a citation (or numerous citations) for the less formal ``Lagos Division``.
 The Monitor would list the name of the unit as ``Lagos Police Division`` and the claim would include a comment about the methodology behind that choice.
-The less formal ``Lagos Division`` name would be entered in the `Unit: Other Names`_ field.
+The less formal ``Lagos Division`` name would be entered in the `Unit Identity: Other Names`_ field.

     Example: Army units of a country may follow a naming convention of a number and then name of unit: e.g. ``3 Battalion`` or ``25 Brigade``.
 There may be a unit of which we only have citations for a variation on that: e.g. ``Fourth Battalion``.
 In this case, the Monitor would list the name of the unit as ``4 Battalion`` with a note about the methodology behind that choice.
-The ``Fourth Battalion`` name variant would be entered in a claim about `Unit: Other Names`_.
+The ``Fourth Battalion`` name variant would be entered in a claim about `Unit Identity: Other Names`_.

 Standardizations don't have specific sources, so we have created a specific source to use in these cases.
-Where a value in `Unit: Name`_ has been standardized, a citation with the following title will be associated with it: "Name standardized in accordance with Security Force Monitor research".
+Where a value in `Unit Identity: Name`_ has been standardized, a citation with the following title will be associated with it: "Name standardized in accordance with Security Force Monitor research".

 Additionally, wherever possible, we will choose the most complete and complex version of a unit’s name that can be evidenced by a source:

     Example: ``3 Armoured Division`` would be the entry, rather than the more informal ``3 Division`` (which may have more citations).

 The Monitor does not use ordinal indicators like ``1st`` or ``3rd`` in the name of an Unit.
-Instead these will be listed in the `Unit: Other Names`_ field.
+Instead these will be listed in the `Unit Identity: Other Names`_ field.

 The Monitor uses the name in the official (local) language of the country where appropriate and/or possible.

     Example: A unit in the Mexican Army would be called by its name in Spanish (``10 Regimiento de Caballería Motorizado``), rather than the English translation ( ``10 Motorized Cavalry Regiment``).

-In an effort to standardize names across all countries, the Monitor generally uses Arabic numerals in the `Unit: Name`_ field.
+In an effort to standardize names across all countries, the Monitor generally uses Arabic numerals in the `Unit Identity: Name`_ field.
 Where warranted by sources the Monitor will use Roman numerals like ``V`` or ``XI`` instead of ``5`` or ``11`` respectively.

 In cases where multiple units have the same name the Monitor will distinguish them by adding unique identifying text based on the unit's location or parent unit.

     Example: There are multiple "Central Police Station" formations across Nigeria, some based in the same state.
 To better distinguish these are separate, distinct units the Monitor added information on where the units were located to the name field for instance ``Central Police Station (Awka, Anambra State).``\ In Myanmar there have been different units through time both the name Central Regional Military Command.
 To distinguish them the Monitor added information on when the unit came into existence to the name: ``Central Regional Military Command (post 199)``.

-Unit: Other Names
+Unit Identity: Other Names
 =================

 Attribute name